syed12569/testRepo/Readme.txt

-Hello, this is syed atef.
+Hi, this is Mahesh
-How are you mahesh??
-welcome to johnson and johnson.
-It feels good working with u.
+I am working on github repository right now.
+Bye.